 The requirement that the claims must be clear applies to individual claims, i.e. to independent and dependent claims alike, and also to the claims as a whole.
 The clarity of the claims is of the utmost importance in view of their function in defining the matter for which protection is sought.
-Therefore, the meaning of the terms of a claim should, as far as possible, be clear for the person skilled in the art from the wording of the claim alone (see also F‑IV, 4.2).
-In view of the differences in the scope of protection which may be attached to the various categories of claims, the examiner should ensure that the wording of a claim leaves no doubt as to its category.
+Therefore, the meaning of the terms of a claim must should, as far as possible, be clear for the person skilled in the art from the wording of the claim alone (see also F‑IV, 4.2).
+In view of the differences in the scope of protection which may be attached to the various categories of claims, the division must examiner should ensure that the wording of a claim leaves no doubt as to its category.

 Where it is found that the claims lack clarity under Art.
 84, this may have led to the issuing of a partial European or supplementary European search report under Rule 63 (see B‑VIII, 3.1 and B-VIII, 3.2).
 In such cases, in the absence of appropriate amendment and/or convincing arguments from the applicant as to why the invitation under Rule 63(1) was not justified, an objection under Rule 63(3) will also arise (see H‑II, 5).